-The years 1870-71 signified the beginning of a new period "the period of the breakdown of capitalism which had begun, of the first blow against capitalism by the Paris Commune, of the growing over of the old 'free' capitalism into imperialism, and of the overthrow of capitalism in the U.S.S.R. by the forces of the October revolution, which opened up a new era in the history of mankind."[‡] The London Con-
+\The London Conference of the First International, September 17-23, 1871.
+345 pages.
+Partisdat (Party Publishing House), Moscow, 1936. period of the breakdown of capitalism which had begun, of the first blow against capitalism by the Paris Commune, of the growing over of the old 'free' capitalism into imperialism, and of the overthrow of capitalism in the U.S.S.R. by the forces of the October revolution, which opened up a new era in the history of mankind."\ The London Conference assembled at the beginning of this new period.